marljonson/marljonson/README.md

     - formal languages and computability
   - math
     - discrete math
-    - applied statistics and probability 1
+    - applied statistics and probability
     - linear algebra
-    - calculus 1–2
   - other
     - mapping the world with GIS
     - community nutrition